 Oakville Public Library, the Oakville Centre for the Performing Arts and A Different Drummer Books are pleased to present a new series that will feed the inquisitive mind.
-In Conversation With is a speaker series providing you with an opportunity to hear, ask questions and meet three of Canada’s top influencers and authors!
+In Conversation With is a speaker series providing you with an opportunity to hear, ask questions and meet four of Canada’s top influencers and authors!

-All three events will take place at the Oakville Centre for the Performing Arts.
+All four events will take place at the Oakville Centre for the Performing Arts.
 Tickets will be available for purchase starting May 13 at 11:00am.
 Tickets can be purchased at all library branches, online through the OCPA box office and at A Different Drummer Books (Burlington).

 Dr. David Suzuki – SOLD OUT